n3wt0n03/DSA_SUMMER_ACTIVITIES/README.md

 NOTES TO REMEMBER:
 - Activities 1 and 2 will be revised as a project
 - Will add a README file on both Activities 1 and 2
-- More revisions in Activity 8
+- Do BFS in Activity 8